microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-00.md

 ## Student Resources
 Your coach will provide you with a `Resources.zip` file that contains resource files you will use to complete some of the challenges for this hack.

-If you have installed all of the tools listed above on your local workstation, you should unpack the `Resources.zip` file there too.
+You will use some of the files in this package on your local workstation.
+Other files will be used in the Azure Cloud Shell.
+We recommend you unpack a copy of the `Resources.zip` file in both locations.

-If you plan to use the Azure Cloud Shell, you should upload the `Resources.zip` file to your cloud shell first and then unpack it there.
+The rest of the challenges will refer to the relative paths inside the `Resources.zip` file where you can find the various resources to complete the challenges.

 ## Description